 I do all meal planning for dinner only.
 I try to plan enough for dinner so that we have leftovers for lunch the following day.
 If we don’t have any leftovers I default to what I call “My Lunch Go To’s”.
 I always have these items on hand just in case there are no leftovers.

-For breakfast, I have a list of 7 dishes we can pick from.
-I make sure to always have the items need on hand.
+For breakfast, I have a handful of go-to items we can pick from, and I make sure to always have the items needed on hand.

 Fruit Bowl with Vegan Nut Sauce.